xjellyx/gorm-gin-admin/README.md

 ### 1.2.4 Run Service
 ```
-    if you don't have config file which name project.config.yaml. you shuold run  project first auto generate config file,
+    if you don't have config file . you shuold run  project first auto generate config file,
-then you try again can be running.
+then you edit config file and run again can be running.
     command: go run main.go
 ```